dhananjaypai08/FlaskRestAPI/README.md

 #### This is used to get the ratings of particular restaurant in any location
 > This data is not fetched and self made so it has not covered many locations **for now**

+> The idea behind making this API is to use it for creating an application where users can get restaurant ratings of any restaurants they want.
+And the data which will help for showcasing the restaurant details is this API

 Building Rest API using flask which has two endpoints
 - Client - provides users id, name, city, place
 - Place  - provides place id, name, rating

 ## Getting Started
 These instructions will get you this project running on your local device.